-- I am currently a Steward and I am unable to see grievances that other members in my chapter file. - As a steward you are able to see all grievances within your chapter and file grievances for members.
-Two ways to identify if the system is recognizing you as a steward: - 1.
-When you click on "create grievance" you should see a box that asks if you are filing the grievance for yourself:
+I am currently a Steward and I am unable to see grievances that other members in my chapter filed.

-Are you going to be filing as yourself or under a different Ohio State User ID?
-Filing as yourself?
+Stewards have access to view all grievances within your chapter and file grievances for members.
+Two ways to identify if the system is recognizing you as a steward:

-Click the "next" button when filing for a member.
+✓ When you click on "create grievance" you should see a box that asks if you are filing the grievance for yourself.

-2. Utilize the dropdown menu when you first log on.
+✓ Utilize the dropdown menu when you first log on.
 If you see the "go" button, your screen is not refreshed.
-Once your screen is updated, you are able to see grievances filed for your assigned chapter:
+Once your screen is updated, you are able to see grievances filed that to your assigned chapter: